vburenin/firempq/README.md

 5. AMPQ support - very long term plan if there is nothing to do.
 Volunteers are very welcome.
 May help during transition from services like RabbitMQ to FireMPQ.

+# First release features

-Here is a list of features I am looking forward to implement the first release.
+Here is a list of features I am looking forward to implement the first release:

 0. Simple text protocol.
 1. Priorities for messages (per message).